Read This Before Making That Decision

-My husband, Art, and I have a friend named Wes who has been fascinated with pilots and planes since he was a little boy.
-For years he dreamed of the life he's now living as a flight-school instructor.
+We have a family friend named Wes who’s been fascinated with pilots and planes since he was a little boy.
+So he was absolutely thrilled when his dreams of becoming a flight-school instructor became a reality.

-It's thrilling.
-But recently it's all become a bit more complicated.
+But a few years ago, it all became a bit more complicated.
 The owner of the flight school decided to offer Wes the opportunity to buy him out.
-It's an amazing opportunity.
+It was an amazing opportunity.
 But a scary one.
 One that created a bit of hesitation for Wes.

-Art and I both have spent lots of time processing this decision with Wes.
-I've helped him with assessing the costs to this endeavor: the cost to him personally, the cost to his young wife, and the cost of everyday pressures people who own their own businesses feel.
+Our family spent lots of time processing this decision with Wes.
+We helped him with assessing the costs of this endeavor: the cost to him personally, the cost to his young wife, and the cost of everyday pressures people who own their own businesses feel.

 Imagine this opportunity as an amazingly attractive but fast-moving river.
-There is so much that looks extremely appealing about this river, that you're going to be tempted to jump right in.
+There’s so much that looks extremely appealing about this river that you’re going to be tempted to jump right in.
 But once in the river, you have diminished your ability to make decisions.